longevity-genie/getpaper/README.md

 ## Parsing the papers

-You can parse the downloaded papers with the unstructure library.
+You can parse the downloaded papers with the unstructured library.
 For example if the papers are in the folder test, you can run:
 ```bash
 getpaper/parse.py parse_folder --folder data/output/test/papers --threads 5
 ```